christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 The early layers, or initial state heads, mostly handle simple linguistic elements (parts-of-speech, puncuation, determiners, conjugations, function words, syntactic dependencies) in specialized later heads.
-Here, we often see stronger contributions from the key vectors, suggesting these layers are mostly about gathering broad contextual information and maintaining diffuse attention patterns.
+These heads focus on picking up broader contextual signals, with key vectors usually having a larger influence.
+This suggests that early layers are primarily about gathering broad, diffuse information and maintaining generalized attention patterns.

 As we move into the middle layers, things get more interesting.
-The scene representation heads start integrating information from the initial state heads and the action state heads.
-This is where object tracking, action understanding, and structural processing starts to form.
-The attention mechanism becomes more balanced between the query and key vectors, reflecting how the model is integrating information and refining its contextual understanding of the scene.
+Here, the scene representation heads start doing more compositional work, integrating outputs from the initial state heads and action state heads.
+This is where object tracking, action understanding, and structural processing beginning to form.
+The attention mechanism becomes more balanced between the query and key vectors, indicating a shift towards integrating contextual information more precisely and building up a richer understanding of the scene.

-This integration feeds into the belief state heads, especially for entities like John and Mark, where the model begins to track complex subject-object interactions and manage belief states—continuing to maintain the broader context built up the initial state, action state and scene representation heads.
+This scene understanding flows into the belief state heads, especially for entities like John and Mark, where the model begins to track complex subject-object interactions and manage belief states—continuing to maintain the broader context built up the initial state, action state and scene representation heads.
 It’s here that we see the emergence of complex reasoning, such as tracking belief states while keeping attention on earlier elements of the narrative.

 At the final stages, the copy suppression heads play a key role.
-These heads show both positive and negative modulations between the QK mechanisms, working to manage information propagation.
-The value mechanism kicks in to inhibit outdated or irrelevant information, ensuring only the relevant aspects—like a false belief about an object’s location—end up influencing the final prediction.
+These heads show both positive and negative modulations between the QK mechanisms, both enhancing and inhibiting specific connections as needed.
+Here, the value mechanism filters out outdated or irrelevant information, ensuring only relevant factors—like John’s incorrect belief about an object’s location—are propagated to influence the model’s final output.

-So the model builds a subject's false belief about an object’s location by: **1)** Establishing John as the belief holder. **2)** Tracking the cat's movement. **3)** Updating object locations. **4)** Integrating these elements into John's belief state. **5)** Suppressing outdated or irrelevant information.
+So the model builds a subject's false belief about an object’s location by: **1)** Identifying John as a belief holder. **2)** Tracking the cat's movement. **3)** Updating object locations. **4)** Integrating these elements into John's belief state. **5)** Suppressing outdated or irrelevant information.

-The ToM circuit appears to satisfy the three criteria discussed in Wang et al. The minimality shows how much each attention head from each component of the circuit contributes to the models ToM capability by its direct effect on logit difference.
-The score represents what percentage of the full model's logit differece (0.8365) this head directly contributes, and the higher the score, the more important the head is to the task.
+The ToM circuit satisfies the three criteria discussed in Wang et al. Minimality demonstrates each head’s contribution to ToM capability via its direct impact on logit differences by component.
+The score, reflecting the percentage of the model’s total logit difference (0.8365) attributed to each head, highlights the importance of each head to the task.

 <br>